Snow4DV/3DWriter/README.md

 You can also add multiple variants of one letter to the font - it would randomly choose one of these (new feature also)
 ## Handwriting modifiers [improvement]
 At the right you can find some checkboxes - for example, letter connection or random letters movement.
 Use these to make it realistic and experiment with its settings!
+Work is still in progress!
+It might work incorrectly.
 ## GCode settings
 *Pay close attention here*